Anonym027/ProxSVRGplus/README.md

 The main problem of interest is Non-negative Principal Component Analysis (NN-PCA).
 The algorithms are tested on synthetic von Mises-Fisher (vMF) data, as well as the `a9a` and `MNIST` datasets.

+## GenAI Tutorial

+See [GenAI_Tutorial.md](./GenAI_Tutorial.md) for a detailed, step-by-step tutorial documenting how generative AI tools (Gemini CLI, ChatGPT) were used throughout the development, debugging, packaging, and validation of this project.

 ## Quickstart

 After installing the package, you can run a quick demonstration on the `a9a` dataset directly from your terminal.